 Under AB5 all gig workers, including Uber and Lyft drivers, are now treated as employees rather than independent contractors.
 With the overwhelming support behind AB5, many drivers are expected to acquire some sort of health insurance.
 Rideshare lawyers are confident that in addition to this coverage, Uber and Lyft drivers will also receive unemployment insurance, paid parental leave, overtime pay, paid rest breaks, and a guaranteed minimum hourly wage.
 While each health insurance policy is different, Uber is currently in the decision making process.

-Punitive Damages The third type of damages a California court may award are known as punitive damages.
+The third type of damages a California court may award are known as punitive damages.
 Punitive damages are intended as punishment and are only awarded when a defendant’s behavior is especially harmful.
-Punitive damages are relatively rare and in fact were only incorporated in 5% of all verdicts.
+Punitive damages are relatively rare and in fact are only incorporated in 5 percent of all verdicts.